matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

-Despite the limited functionality of URIs as proposed in this MSC, Matrix authors are advised to use tools that would process URIs just like an http(s) URI instead of making home-baked parsers/emitters.
+Despite the limited functionality of URIs as proposed in this MSC, Matrix authors are advised to use tools that would process URIs just like an HTTP(S) URI instead of making home-baked parsers/emitters.
 Even with that in mind, not all tools normalise and sanitise all cases in a fully RFC-compliant way.
 This MSC tries to keep the required transformations to the minimum and will likely not bring much grief even